senacor/azure-function-middleware/README.md

 ```

 Such generic functions are executed in sequence before the main handler function.
 If a post-execution function is necessary, it can be included in the postExecution array, the third argument in the middleware function.
+The post execution functions are also executed in sequence

 ### Validation